 Please note when using the resources listed below that the law is continually changing, more often in some areas than others.
 Some topics, like bankruptcy, tax and immigration law, have had regular or recent changes that are only reflected in newer materials.
 Other topics, such as contracts, do not change quite as often.
 The listings below attempt to reflect the degree of change in a given area while also summarizing the holdings of the Goodson Law Library collection.
 To find newer or additional materials, please use the libraries' online catalog, or speak with a reference librarian.

 Many of the resources below are published by Nolo Press, a company that specializes in the layperson’s legal needs.
 The Law Library does not own the complete library of Nolo Press products, and purchases its selected titles on a three-year update cycle.
 For other topics and forms, or more updated editions of library titles, consult the Nolo website.
-Many of these Nolo Press titles are also available electronically at Duke University through the Legal Information Reference Center database.

 - Margaret C. Jasper, AIDS Law (Ref KF3803.A54 J37 2008).
 Part of Oceana's "Law for the Layperson" series, this almanac provides an overview of the various legal issues surrounding HIV and AIDS, including anti-discrimination legislation.